Consequences of a Los Angeles Domestic Violence Conviction

 Probation Violation and Jail Time

-So, in addition to being put on probation, potentially having to do up to a year in jail, doing the 52-week domestic violence course, I would say those are the standard bare minimum things you will get in any domestic violence case.
+So, in addition to being put on probation, potentially having to do up to a year in jail, and doing the 52-week domestic violence course, I would say those are the standard bare minimum things you will get in any domestic violence case.

 In addition to that, most other punishments will be centered around what you did in the case.
 In other words, they're going to look at what you did in the case, and then they're going to decide whether or not there's something else that makes sense for you based on your circumstances.